 - For most services, supplies, or procedures, we consider: - Increases in the cost of medical and non-medical services in Hawaii over the last year. - The relative difficulty of the service compared to other services. - Changes in technology. - Payment for the service under federal, state, and other private insurance programs. - For some facility-billed services, we use a per case, per treatment, or per day fee (per diem) rather than an itemized amount (fee for service).
 This does not include practitioner-billed facility services.
-For nonparticipating hospitals, our maximum allowable fee for all-inclusive daily rates established by the hospital will never exceed more than if the hospital had charged separately for services. - For services billed by BlueCard participating providers outside of Hawaii, we use the lower of the provider's actual charge or the negotiated price passed on to us by the on-site Blue Cross and/or Blue Shield Plan.
-For more details on HMSA's payment practices under the BlueCard Program, see Care While You are Away from Home in Chapter 1: Important Information.
+For nonparticipating hospitals, our maximum allowable fee for all-inclusive daily rates established by the hospital will never exceed more than if the hospital had charged separately for services. - For services billed by BlueCard PPO and participating providers outside of Hawaii, we use the lower of the provider's actual charge or the negotiated price passed on to us by the on-site Blue Cross and/or Blue Shield Plan.
+For more details on HMSA's payment practices under the BlueCard Program, see Care While You are Away from Home in Chapter 1: Important Information. - For drugs and supplies, we use nationally recognized pricing sources and other relevant information.
+The allowable fee includes a dispensing fee.
+Any discounts or rebates that we get will not reduce the charges that your copayments are based on.
+We apply discounts and rebates to reduce drugs and supplies coverage rates.